How To - Build a High-Quality Radio-less AllStar Node for Under $100

 MAX9814 Mic Preamp & AGC Wiring

 The MAX9814 module first needs to have the electret mic element removed, which can be done by holding a soldering iron on both pins then pull it out or let it drop out.
 (Desoldering braid can be used to remove remaining solder.)
-Then remove the small bias resistor next to the Mic+ pad.
-Then connect 2 short wires for 5V and Ground, and connect the AR input to Ground.
+Then remove the small bias resistor next to the Mic+ pad, connect 2 short wires for 5V and Ground, and connect the AR input to Ground.
 If you'll only be using mics such as a genuine Alinco EMS-57, Kenwood MC-60A, 80 or 85, or a mic that has an output level adjustment control, no mic gain adjustment controls should be needed and the MAX9814 Gain input should be connected to 5V.

 To accommodate a wider gain range and support dynamic mics that do not have a built-in preamp, a 5KΩ potentiometer can be added before the MAX9814 module, and a SPDT (On/Off/On) switch can be added to allow the +10 and +20 dB MAX9814 gain options to be easily enabled.
 If you may at some point use a microphone other than the Alinco EMS-57, or if you have a loud voice or like to talk very close to the mic, this potentiometer will allow the gain to be reduced.
 The CM108 has additional gain available with the rxmixerset parameter but it does not have much room to reduce gain since the MAX9814 already provides 40dB of preamp + AGC gain, and in the case of low output dynamic mics these require additional gain in the 9814 preamp section to ensure proper AGC input levels.